Earl of Pembroke: The second creation: Marshal (1199)

 In August 1189, at the age of 43, William Marshal, held by many to be the greatest knight in Christendom, was given the hand of Isabel de Clare, and, in 1199, was created the 1st Earl of Pembroke by King John.
 Although he had previously served Richard's father, Henry II, against Richard's rebellions, Richard confirmed the old King's licence for his marriage with the heiress of Strigul and Pembroke.
 He served Richard and John loyally, defending the latter against the French and English rebel barons in the First Barons' War.
-He was present at the signing of the Magna Carta in 1215.
+He was present at the signing of Magna Carta in 1215.
 Upon John's death in 1216, the seventy-year-old Marshal was named Regent of the kingdom and protector of the young King, Henry III.
-He defeated the rebels and their French allies, and reissued the Magna Carta in order to secure the peace.
+He defeated the rebels and their French allies, and reissued Magna Carta in order to secure the peace.
 He fell ill early in 1219, and died on 14 May at his manor of Caversham near Reading.
 He was succeeded in the regency by Hubert de Burgh, and in his Earldom by his five sons in succession.

 Marshal's eldest son, William Marshal (died 1231), 2nd Earl of Pembroke of this line, passed some years in warfare in Wales and Ireland, where he was justiciar from 1224 to 1226; he also served Henry III in France.
 His second wife was the King's sister, Eleanor, who later married Simon de Montfort, but he left no children.

 His brother Richard Marshal (died 1234), 3rd Earl, came to the fore as the leader of the baronial party, and chief antagonist of the foreign friends of Henry III.
 Fearing treachery, he refused to visit the King at Gloucester in August 1233, and Henry declared him a traitor.
 He crossed to Ireland, where Peter des Roches had instigated his enemies to attack him, and in April 1234, he was overpowered and wounded, and died a prisoner.

 His brother Gilbert (d.
 1241), who became the 4th Earl, was a friend and ally of Richard, Earl of Cornwall.
 When another brother, Anselm, the 6th Earl, died in December 1245, the male descendants of the great Earl Marshal became extinct.
 The extensive family possessions were now divided among Anselm's five sisters and their descendants, the Earldom of Pembroke reverting to the Crown.